Strona główna - ngo.pl

 Organizations operate in very different fields: education, culture, sports, environmental protection, health, science, human rights and many, many others.
 It is difficult in everyday life not to come across the activities or effects of organizations, although sometimes we are not aware that this is what organizations do.

-The largest number, over one third of organizations operating in Poland, deal with sports, tourism, recreation and hobbies.
-15% work in the field of education and upbringing, and 13% deal with culture and art.
+The largest number, circa one third (34%) of organizations operating in Poland, deal with sports, tourism, recreation and hobbies.
+13% work in the field of culture and art, and 12% focus on education and upbringing.

-Where do organizations get the money for their activities?
+Where do organizations get the money from for their activities?

-Each foundation reports to the minister, each association to the starosta.
+Each foundation reports to the minister, each association to the local authorities.
 They have the statutory ability to control the organization.
 The foundation and association may also be inspected by, for example, the tax office, the Supreme Audit Office, the National Labor Inspectorate, etc.

 Organizations also have many reporting obligations.
 Every year they submit a financial report and a CIT-8 tax declaration to their tax office.
 They prepare an annual report on their activities, and the foundations send the report on their activities to “their” minister (appropriate for what the foundation does, e.g. the Minister of Culture, the Minister of Sport).